About Media, Communications and Cultural Studies at Goldsmiths

 - TV producers

-In the 21st century, every business, government department and charity is in media and communications.
+In the 21st century, every business, government department and charity has to deal with media, communications and cultural issues.
 Our degrees offer you the skills, knowledge and intellectual agility to meet current demands and to adapt and lead in a rapidly changing world.
 Our graduates have gone on to become leading teachers and researchers, and to employment in organisations including the BBC, The Times and Oxfam.

 You won't just be pressing buttons: you'll learn to ask how and why media technologies, institutions and audiences work the way they do, and how they could work differently.
 You’ll gain hands-on experience in excellent media facilities with active industry and creative professionals.
 Our industry connections have seen students working with companies such as M&C Saatchi, Google, YouTube and Motorola, as independent creators, and in charities and activist organisations.